dhsanchezc/EmpDataProcessor/README.md

 After building the project, you can run the integrated tests to ensure all functionalities are working as expected:

 ```
-make test
+make tests
 ```

-This command executes the test suite compiled during the build process, validating both the basic functionalities and error handling.
+This command executes the test suite compiled during the build process, validating both the basic functionalities and error handling using the dummy files in `tests/data/`.